ElementsProject/lightning/doc/lightningd-config.5.md

 database `db_name`.
 The database must exist, but the schema will be managed automatically by `lightningd`.

-* **encrypted-hsm**
+* **hsm-passphrase**

- If set, you will be prompted to enter a password used to encrypt the `hsm_secret`.
+  If set, you will be prompted to enter a passphrase for your HSM secret.
+  This option supports both legacy 32-byte `hsm_secret` files (where the passphrase encrypts the secret) and new BIP39 mnemonic-based secrets (where the passphrase is used as additional entropy during seed derivation according to the BIP39 standard).

-Note that once you encrypt the `hsm_secret` this option will be mandatory for `lightningd` to start.
-If there is no `hsm_secret` yet, `lightningd` will create a new encrypted secret.
+  Note that once you set a passphrase, this option will be mandatory for `lightningd` to start.
+If there is no HSM secret yet, `lightningd` will create a new mnemonic-based secret that will be secured with your passphrase following BIP39 specifications.

+  For legacy users: If you have an existing encrypted `hsm_secret` that was created with the deprecated `encrypted-hsm` option, this will continue to work seamlessly.

+  For new mnemonic-based secrets: The passphrase becomes part of the seed derivation process as specified in BIP39, providing an additional factor of security.
+The mnemonic words alone are not sufficient to derive the seed without the passphrase.

-If you have an unencrypted `hsm_secret` you want to encrypt on-disk, or vice versa, see lightning-hsmtool(8).
+  If you have an unencrypted legacy `hsm_secret` you want to encrypt, or need to manage your HSM secrets, see lightning-hsmtool(8).

+  (Note: This option replaces the deprecated `encrypted-hsm` option.)

 * **grpc-host**=*HOST* [plugin `cln-grpc`]